MKuranowski/Impuls/docs/source/index.rst

 Impuls comes with a pre-compiled shared library for performance-critical tasks.
 Wheels are Python implementation and version agnostic, and are available for most common platforms (glibc Linux, musl Linux, MacOS, Windows; both x86_64 and ARM64).
-Installing on other platforms necessitate compilation form scratch, and for that `zig <https://ziglang.org/learn/getting-started/>`_ needs to be installed.
+Installing on other platforms necessitate compilation form scratch, and for that `Rust, Cargo <https://rust-lang.org/>`_ and a C compiler need to be installed.

 Table of Contents